UniMath/agda-unimath/src/foundation/propositional-truncations.lagda.md

   trunc-prop-a >>= k = rec-trunc-Prop motive k trunc-prop-a
 ```

-This allows us to rewrite the deeply nested chain above
+This allows us to rewrite the nested chain above as

 ```text
 do